 2. Select which campaign or menu you'd like to embed (please note, only Active campaigns and menus will be available in the Code Generator)

-3. Once you pick a specific campaign (or menu) you will be shown a section to Select Integration Type.
-From here, choose the third option at the top row: Direct embed Integrated Campaign on a webpage.
+3. Once you pick a specific campaign (or menu), you will be shown a section to Select Integration Type.
+From here, choose the third option at the top row: Direct embed Campaign Widget on a webpage.

 FOR STANDARD WEBSITES: